 With the advances in messaging technology and interactive online experiences, businesses are feeling the pressure to generate a better response rate.
 Personalization is a proven method to build customer relationships as well as improve response rates.

 According to a research report by New Epsilon, 80% of consumers will connect to brands that offer personalized services and custom-made solutions.

 Personalized communication has now evolved into the key decisive factor without which a business firm can’t achieve its desired ROI and goal.
 The element of “personal touch’ is essential to both B2B and B2C firms.

-Several companies and business firms are not realizing the potential damage that mechanization does.
+Many companies and business firms are not realizing the potential damage that mechanization does.
 Customers shift from one brand to another not just because of product or service quality but the missing element of personalization.

-The goal of personalized messages is to reach the customers on an emotional level that they feel connected with your company.
+The goal of personalized messages is to reach the customers on an emotional level so that they feel connected with your company.
 The ability to personalize your communications will allow your business to feel more human to your customers.
 Once the customer gains trust and confidence, they tend to remain loyal.

 Here is how to implement personalization to humanize the experience for your customers.

 Gone are the days when using company email and phone numbers would mean more credibility.
 Now, these very things are too common and can escape the customer’s attention.
 Instead, a personalized chat with them can be helpful in this regard.